vikingeducation/project_tdd_minesweeper/pseudocode.md

       If the user chooses to clear
-        Prompt player for coordinate of cell he wants to clear [Player] Validate that coordinate is valid (within range, cell is uncleared) [Board] Print appropriate message to screen if coordinate is invalid [View] Loop until the player enters a valid coordinate [Player] Check if the cell has a mine [Cell]
+        Prompt player for coordinate of cell he wants to clear [Player] Validate that coordinate is valid (within range, cell is uncleared) [Board] Print appropriate message to screen if coordinate is invalid [Renderer] Loop until the player enters a valid coordinate [Player] Check if the cell has a mine [Cell]
           If the cell has a mine
-            Print game over message to screen [View] Reveal all cells with mines on the board [View] Ask player if he would like to play again [Player] If the player answers yes
+            Print game over message to screen [Renderer] Reveal all cells with mines on the board [Renderer] Ask player if he would like to play again [Player] If the player answers yes
               Reset game [Game]
             Else
-              Print exit message to screen [View]
+              Print exit message to screen [Renderer]
               Exit program [Game]
           Else
-            If all cells except those with mines have been cleared Reveal complete game board [View]
+            If all cells except those with mines have been cleared Reveal complete game board [Renderer]
-              Print victory message [View]
+              Print victory message [Renderer]
               Ask player if he would like to play again [Player] If the player answers yes
                 Reset game [Game]
               Else
-                Print exit message to screen [View]
+                Print exit message to screen [Renderer]
                 Exit program [Game]

             Else (not all safe cells have been cleared)